cloudfoundry/csb-brokerpak-aws/acceptance-tests/README.md

 4. `cf delete-service` the tested instance

 ## Pipeline tests

-The build pipeline has acceptance jobs for each IaaS (GCP, Azure and AWS.)

 ### Positive Tests
 Positive tests follow the basic pattern above - create a service, bind a test, validate the test app is successful.